erebe/personal-server/blog/content/draft/speed_up_your_ci_with_buildkit.md

 +++
-title = "Buildkit: Speed up your (Rust) CI build by using image cache" description = "" date = 2021-06-09
+title = "Buildkit: Speed up your (Rust) CI build by using image cache stage" description = "Learn how to write a versatile Dockerfile useful in CI and local machine by using Buildkit and image cache stage" date = 2021-06-09
 [extra]
 header = '''<iframe class="hcenter" src="https://open.spotify.com/embed/track/5Twubz3SaJmTykgAn8t7IS" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>'''